-On average, listings lease in the $30's per square foot per year.
-The Lakewood submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate went up $2 per sqft per year.
-That's a 5% increase in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Lakewood region is going through a a rise in rates.
+In the last 3 months, the median rate went up $31 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Lakewood submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Lakewood submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 7 listings have been made available, which means office spaces might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 7 listings have been listed, which means leases are probably going fast.
+You'll want to be prepared to make an offer immediately.
 About 29% of the available space in the Lakewood are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 740 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this region were built in 1987 and are Class B.
+Most properties in this region are around 2 stories.
+Most buildings in this market were built in 1987 and are Class B.